 The above means on my accounts with over 10,000 followers there will be 500+ accounts following I won’t followback, add that to the 10% Twitter limit described above and there’s plenty of scope for following/unfollowing without being an aggressive follow/unfollower.

-How it works (for me) is I keep a track of how many accounts I’m following in a spreadsheet so I know how many accounts I’ve followed/unfollowed in a 24hr period (I aim for following 400 a day).
+How it works (for me) is I keep a track of how many accounts I’m following in a spreadsheet so I know how many accounts I’ve followed/unfollowed in a 24hr period (I aim for following below 400 a day).
 When I hit the target, I stop following until the next day, pretty simple really.

 To grow a Twitter account fast the trick is following accounts which are more likely to follow back relative to randomly following accounts.